Japans Earthquake and Tsunami of 2011

 Document 1

 The statistics and records of the disaster show that the associated economic losses stood at around $300 billion, making occurrence the most expensive and dreadful disaster in the history of Japan.
 Immediately after the earthquake, a wild tsunami followed that traveled across the Pacific, leading to forced evacuations, and in addition caused damages in neighboring countries such as California where one person died.
 This catastrophic earthquake started at exactly 2:46 pm and lasted for about three minutes.
 It had the highest recorded the magnitude in world history.
 According to a preliminary report released in April 2011, over 50% of the people who died were drowned and the rest were trapped in buildings.
 Therefore, a large percentage of the population is exposed to the natural disasters that strike in an instance.
+In this view, the overpopulation along the coast contributed to massive deaths.

 Sign up to view the full document!